Santa Cruz massacre (El Salvador): Background

 People living in the Victoria municipality of the Cabañas Department of El Salvador lived under government oppression during the 1970s, prompting the formation of community associations.
 The associations became the target of abuse and murder by the El Salvadoran military.
-The repression accelerated support for the Fuerzas Armadas de la Resistencia Nacional and the Fuerzas Populares de Liberación guerrilla groups.
+The repression accelerated support for the National Resistance Armed Forces and the Farabundo Martí Popular Liberation Forces guerrilla groups.

 March 1981

 To combat the guerrilla movements, the government armed forces deployed scorched earth tactics, starting on March 15, 1981, allegedly killing civilians, destruction of housing, animals and crops.
 To escape the violence, communities hid in the forest or in caves, and some attempted to flee to Honduras by crossing the Lempa River.
-Many were shot by both Salvadoran and Honduran forces from aircraft as the swam across the river.
+Many were shot by both Salvadoran and Honduran forces from aircraft as they swam across the river.
 The United Nations Truth Commission for El Salvador attributed between 20 and 30 deaths to the river crossing, attributing some deaths to gunfire and some to drowning.
 A further 189 people disappeared.